OctopusDeploy/docs/docs/administration/high-availability/how-high-availability-works.md

 - Sync Community Step templates
 - Sync External Security Groups
 - Tentacle upgrade
-- Update calamari
+- Update Calamari

 By default, each Octopus Deploy node is configured to process five (5) tasks concurrently.
 That is known as the task cap.
 It is possible to [change the task cap on each node](/docs/support/increase-the-octopus-server-task-cap.md).

 While it is possible to increase the task cap on a single node to 50, 75, or even 100, you'll eventually run into the underlying host OS and .NET limits.
-A server can only open up many network connections, transport so many files, and run many concurrent threads.
+A server can only open up so many network connections, transport so many files, and run so many concurrent threads.
 High Availability solves that problem by scaling the task cap horizontally.
 Each node will pull items from the task queue and process them.

 ### How Tasks are distributed between HA nodes

 Every 20 seconds, each node in the HA cluster will check the task queue for pending tasks.
 When pending tasks are found, the node will start processing them.

 Octopus will do its best to balance the load between all the nodes to ensure one node doesn't process all the tasks while the other nodes remain unused.
-It does that by comparing the current node workload ratio (active tasks on node / node limit) with the prospective cluster workload ratio (active cluster tasks + pending tasks / max cluster tasks).
+It does that by comparing the **current node workload ratio**  with the **prospective cluster workload ratio**.

+The **current node workload ratio** is defined as `(active tasks on node / node limit)`.
+The **prospective cluster workload ratio** is defined as `(active cluster tasks + pending tasks / max cluster tasks)`.

 A node will not pick up pending tasks when: